 - for universities to learn about digital libraries, as they collect, catalogue, archive, and make research accessible to scholars worldwide.

 Please note that since electronic submission was optional for graduate students until January 2019, the digital collection of graduate submissions is not a comprehensive collection of all UNB theses and dissertations.
 Researchers are urged to check the library catalogue for the most complete record of UNB theses and dissertations in print, microfilm, and electronic formats.
 Full-text electronic access for many UNB theses and dissertations may be available from our institutional repository, UNB Scholar (2012-current), from Library & Archives Canada's Theses Canada Portal (1997-2011), and from ProQuest's Dissertations and Theses (1996 and earlier)

 Pre-formatted templates for doctoral dissertations, master's theses, and master's reports are available through UNB Libraries to help guide structure and formatting throughout the writing process.
 Use of the template is not required, but it can save you a lot of time.
 This is especially true if adopted early, but it is possible to move your content to the template at any time prior to final submission.

-You can download the latest version of the Word template below, as per your operating system (Windows, Mac).
+You can download the latest version of the MS Word template below.
 This template format is typically used within the faculties of Arts, Business and Management, Education, Forestry, Kinesiology, Nursing, and Science.